 $ for 2

-- What other fees are there: None.
-But there is a security deposit(s) that you get back after you leave providing everything is in order.
+- What other fees are there: Only a refundable security deposit(s) that you get back after you leave providing everything is in order.

 - Is the calendar correct: 99% of the time.

 - Is it air-conditioned: No, I don't know of anyone that has it here.
 But there are fans if needed.

 - Is it on the water or is there a view: No to both.
 The harbors are a few hundred yards down the road in both directions.

 - How close is the park: About a quarter of a mile as the crow flies but the entrance is about a mile down the road.

 - Is the road in front of the house very busy or loud: The posted speed limit is 25 miles/hour and the house does sit back from the road.
 It's not loud but what do you consider busy?

 - Will we meet you: I mow the lawn, take the trash, water the flowers, live 2 miles away and usually drive by the house at least once a day.
 I do like to say hi, introduce myself, meet people and answer any questions .
 So I hope so.

 - Do you rent Settlers House during the winter: No.